TheIoTLearningInitiative/IntelCurie/documentation/Peripherals.md

 ## I2C

 > Arduino 101
 > > You will need to use 2 pull-up resistors (10k Ohm) between the SCL/SDA lines and 3.3V.
 The I2C lines on Quark SE Sensor Subsystem does not have internal pull-up, so external one is required.
-From Zephyr Documentation
+From Zephyr Samples Drivers Grove-Lcd Documentation

 ## Sensors Subsystem